Upgrade Cash Rewards Card Review

 Upgrade Cash Rewards fine print

-Here’s the Upgrade Visa card’s terms of use.
+Here’s the Upgrade cash back rewards program rules and Visa card’s terms of use.
 The Upgrade Card loan terms (APR, monthly payment requirements) are determined when you apply and can change for future transactions.

 Does the Upgrade Cash Rewards charge an annual fee?